mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquebizdoc-1-0-0.md

 ### Conformance

-This specification conforms to the requirements specified in the DID Decentralized Identifier specification[2] currently published by the W3C Credentials Community Group (CCG).
+This specification conforms to the requirements specified in the Decentralized Identifiers (DIDs) v1.0 W3C Proposed Recommendation[2] published by the W3C Decentralized Identifier Working Group.

 ### Authoritative Source Text